Last update: 1 year ago

 How to clean window sill mould

-- Safe-proof the cleaning area – in order to avoid splatters all over the place, put a plastic tarp or a large garbage bag under the window you are going to clean.
+- Safe-proof the cleaning area – In order to avoid splatters all over the place, put a plastic tarp or a large garbage bag under the window you are going to clean.
 The tarp is more appropriate since it can be positioned stationary on the ground, but if you don’t happen to have it, you can use a rubbish bag as well.

-- Mix your cleaning solution and start scrubbing – pure bleach will be too strong, even if the mould stains have been quite persistent and it can damage the window.
+- Mix your cleaning solution and start scrubbing – Pure bleach will be too strong, even if the mould stains have been quite persistent and it can damage the window.
 Therefore, dissolve one part of bleach in three parts of lukewarm water.
 Dip the brush into the solution and scrub away the mould.
 Afterwards, wipe away the scraped particles with the rag.

-- Dispose of the safety gear – remove the plastic tarp, fold it so that the dirt won’t fall off and throw it out in a garbage bag.
+- Dispose of the safety gear – Remove the plastic tarp, fold it so that the dirt won’t fall off and throw it out in a garbage bag.

 Leave a Reply